pandas-dev/pandas/doc/source/user_guide/io.rst

 Parsing a CSV with mixed timezones
 ++++++++++++++++++++++++++++++++++

-Pandas cannot natively represent a column or index with mixed timezones.
+pandas cannot natively represent a column or index with mixed timezones.
 If your CSV file contains columns with a mixture of timezones, the default result will be an object-dtype column with strings, even with ``parse_dates``.